linode/docs/docs/applications/game-servers/install-black-mesa-on-debian-or-ubuntu.md

 {: .caution}
 >
-> The settings in **server.cfg** will override the ones that you specify using parameters when you start the server.
+> The settings in **server.cfg** will override the ones that you specify (using parameters) when you start the server.

 ###Config_deathmatch.cfg
 The **config_deathmatch.cfg** file contains the settings of the gamemode.
-You can edit almost everything.
+You can edit almost everything in this file.
 It's located at: `/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/config_deathmatch.cfg`

 ###Maps